VitorApolonio/ePaint/README.md

 ![queue-based implementation](https://upload.wikimedia.org/wikipedia/commons/b/b6/Wfm_floodfill_animation_queue.gif)

 A queue is a data structure where the first items to be added are also the first to be removed (hence the name).
-In a queue-based approach, pixels are added to a queue where they wait to be checked.
-If they pass, they get painted and their surrounding pixels (excluding diagonals) are added to the queue.
+In a queue-based approach, pixels are added to one where they wait to be checked.
+If they pass the checks, they get painted and their surrounding pixels (excluding diagonals) are added to the queue.
 This continues until the queue is emptied.

 Outlining the algorithm: